Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets of Polish Spaces

 \end{thm} \begin{proof} By \autoref{lem:open-ball} each of the base elements is open, and thus by \autoref{lem:open-facts} the countable union of base elements is open thus we get $ ( \mval \some{F : \dN \to \mathrm{base}\ X)} U = \bigcup_{n : \dN} (F\ n) ) \rightarrow \sopen\ U$.

 For the other direction, let us assume that $U$ is open in the sense of the previous section, that is, there is a function $f: X \to \dS$ such that $\defineds{(f\ x)}$ iff $x \in U$.
 The idea of the proof is to enumerate all $e_i \in E$ and find some $n$ such that $\ball(e_i, n) \subseteq U$ and $n$ large enough to guarantee that the union will cover all $x \in U$.
-Note that continuity of $f$ alone is not sufficient for the later.
+Note that continuity of $f$ alone is not sufficient for the latter.

 To apply \autoref{lem:continuous-modulus}, we therefore reduce the statement to a statement on Baire space.
 Define a function $\delta : (\dN \to \dN) \to \mval \dX$ by $ \lam{x : \dN \to \dN} \elim\ e \circ x$.
-That is, we encode elements $x : X$ by infinite sequences of elements of the dense subsequence converging to $x$, similar to the standard Cauchy representation for computable metric spaces.
+That is, we encode elements $x : X$ by infinite sequences of elements of the dense subset converging to $x$, similar to the standard Cauchy representation for computable metric spaces.
 Here, we use the extended limit operator to guarantee that $\delta$ is total.
-By \autoref{ax:baire-choice} we can nondeterministally choose a singlevalued function instead, i.e., we show
+By \autoref{ax:baire-choice} we can nondeterministically choose a single-valued function instead, i.e., we show